 Side note: definitely take potatoes, sweet potatoes, and corn.
 Once you’ve roasted them hobo-style in aluminum foil, you’ll understand why.

 Of the instant and non-instant variety!
-I mean at this point you’re probably noticing a theme with the food to take camping: you take some delicious carbs, mix with some delicious veggies (and meat), apply a delicious sauce, and Bob’s your uncle!
+I mean at this point you’re probably noticing a theme with the food to take camping: you take some delicious carbs, mix with some delicious veggies, apply a delicious sauce, and Bob’s your uncle!

 If you’re a lazy camp cook, then an Indian-style Maggi noodle recipe is a quick and an easy camping meal.